What's the difference between poison ivy and poison oak?

 Medical care for treating rashes

-You can calm the rash by using cool compresses, antihistamines and calamine lotion.
+One of the most common poison ivy and poison oak rash home remedies involves calming the rash by using cool compresses, antihistamines and calamine lotion.
 But if the rash persists or becomes severely uncomfortable, you should seek medical care.
 Consider a trip to an urgent care clinic if the rash is accompanied by significant swelling, a fever, blisters or difficulty breathing.

 Both poison ivy and poison oak can cause rashes that can be uncomfortable, painful and downright annoying.
 So watch out for these plants this summer and always seek medical care if you do come into contact with one of these plants and your rash becomes severe.